ThatStella7922/make_and_flash_logo/README.md

 by ThatsNiceGuy - Bundle Version 1.1\
 A bundle to convert and flash a logo to your Pinecil.

-I originally wrote it to make flashing a logo to my Pinecil easier
+I originally wrote it to make flashing a logo to my Pinecil easier, and now it became this.

 ### Requirements